kingluddite/web-dev-notes/development/workflow/git/02-merging.md

 ```

 The `conflict markers` show us where the conflict occurred during the merge and also lets us compare both versions of the change to decide what we want to do with the file

-the angle brackets show us whole area of conflict and the ===== shows us the separation between the two versions (labels to right of brackets show us which version is which)
+The `angle brackets`(<<<< and >>>>) show us whole area of conflict and the `=====` shows us the separation between the two versions (labels to right of brackets show us which version is which)

-note: `HEAD` the name for the latest commit in the current branch.
+**note:** `HEAD` the name for the latest commit in the current branch.

-remove the conflict markers and make the change you feel is correct by either choosing one change over the other or combining them or even removing them both
+Remove the conflict markers and make the change you feel is correct by either choosing one change over the other or combining them or even removing them both

-now the conflict has been resolved but we need to let git know
+Now the conflict has been resolved but we need to let git know

 ```
 $ git add